Learnability of a hybrid quantum-classical neural network for graph-structured quantum data: Experimental Methods and results

-In this part, we plan to conduct comprehensive experiments to detect the learnability of Res-HQCNN for graph-structured quantum data.
-The experiments are done on FusionServer Pro G5500.
-The training data used in this experiment is in the form of Eq.(\ref{data}).
-Based on the two goals mentioned before, we will make comparable experiments to experience the power of the information about graph structure.
-Then we increase the depth of Res-HQCNN to test whether the use of residual learning can help the network learn graph-structured data better.
+In this section, we conduct a comprehensive set of experiments to evaluate the learnability of Res-HQCNN on graph-structured quantum data.
+All experiments are performed on a FusionServer Pro G5500.
+The training data used follow the format specified in Eq.(\ref{data}).
+Aligned with the two research objectives outlined earlier, we first design comparative experiments to examine the effectiveness of incorporating graph structure information.
+Subsequently, we increase the depth of the Res-HQCNN model to investigate whether residual learning enhances its ability to learn from graph-structured quantum data.

-Since the QNN model proposed in 2020 is universal and efficient with no barren plateau \cite{beer2020training}, so we choose it as a comparison to understand the strengths and weaknesses of Res-HQCNN.
+Since the QNN model proposed in 2020 is both universal and efficient, exhibiting no barren plateau phenomenon \cite{beer2020training}, and Res-HQCNN is developed based on this universal QNN architecture, the primary structural difference lies in the addition of residual connections.
+In contrast, other hybrid quantum-classical models, quantum graph neural networks, or quantum convolutional neural networks differ significantly in architecture and design principles from Res-HQCNN.
+Therefore, using the universal QNN in Ref.\cite{beer2020training} as a baseline is well-justified for evaluating the impact of residual connections and the incorporation of graph information.
 In the following figures, the solid lines represent the results from Res-HQCNN model in this paper while the dashed ones corresponding to the universal QNN model.
 For convenience, we apply a 1-dimensional list of natural numbers to refer to the number of perceptrons in the corresponding layer.
 If a residual block structure acts on the hidden layers of Res-HQCNN, we add a tilde on top of the natural numbers.
-For example, a $1-2-1$ QNN in \cite{beer2023quantum} can be denoted as $[1,2,1]$, and a $1-2-1$ Res-HQCNN in this paper is denoted as $[1,\tilde{2},1]$.
+For example, a 1-2-1 QNN in Ref.\cite{beer2023quantum} can be denoted as $[1,2,1]$, and a 1-2-1 Res-HQCNN in this paper is denoted as $[1,\tilde{2},1]$.

+We will use the training and testing losses to numerically evaluate the performance of Res-HQCNN model.
+Since the input and output of Res-HQCNN are quantum states, the fidelity and the Hilbert-Schmidt distance used in the definition of cost function are suitable for the specific structure of Res-HQCNN, just like the key performance indicators (KPIs) of mean absolute percentage error (MAPE), mean squared error (MSE), mean absolute error (MAE) in classical regression predictions.

+Moreover, we adopt fidelity-based cost functions, which measure how close the output quantum state to the target state.
+Since fidelity lies in $[0,1]$, higher values indicate better learning performance.
+Consequently, plots of training and testing loss in this paper represent fidelity scores, not conventional loss functions.
+This choice aligns with common practice in state-of-the-art quantum machine learning research \cite{beer2023quantum,liang2021hybrid,beer2020training}, but may differ from classical machine learning terminology where lower loss typically indicates improvement.